Idit Silman

-Idit Silman (עידית סילמן; born 27 October 1980) is an Israeli politician who currently serves as the Minister of Environmental Protection.
-Silman previously served as a member of the Knesset for Likud from 2022 to 2023, for Yamina from 2021 to 2022, and for the Union of Right-Wing Parties in 2019.
-She was the parliamentary whip of the coalition from 2021, until her resignation from the coalition on 6 April 2022, after which she maintained her Knesset seat and shifted the balance of power between coalition and opposition.
+Idit Silman (עידית סילמן; born 27 October 1980) is an Israeli politician and Likud member who currently serves as the Minister of Environmental Protection.
+She previously served in the Knesset for Likud from 2022 to 2023, for Yamina from 2021 to 2022, and for the Union of Right-Wing Parties in 2019.

+Silman was the coalition whip for Yamina from 2021 until her resignation from the coalition on 6 April 2022.
+By defecting while retaining her individual parliamentary mandate, she stripped the government of its narrow majority, which led to its collapse.

 Early life

-Idit Silman was born in Rehovot to immigrant Moroccan Jewish parents from Morocco, and was educated at Ulpana Tzfira and the Wingate Institute.
-She worked in marketing in the health sector.
-She is married, and has three children.
+Idit Silman was born in Rehovot to immigrant Moroccan Jewish parents from Morocco, and was educated at Ulpana Tzfira.
+As a teenager she joined public activity organized by the Mafdal party.
+She was drafted into the IDF and served as an instructor in the field school in Sha'ar HaGai.

+She finished her undergraduate studies and teaching certificate in life science and sports and her graduate degree in physical education in the Wingate Institute.
+She worked as a teacher for several years.
+Upon completing her MBA at the Peres Academic Center, she worked in marketing in the health sector.